karttur/soil-spectro/_posts/2023/2023-09-07-spectrosupport-OSSL-anaconda.markdown

 ##### Direct specification

-An alternative to setting default packages using <span class='file'>.condarc</span>, is to directly specify the additional packages to bring along the creating the virtual environment:
+An alternative to setting default packages using <span class='file'>.condarc</span>, is to directly specify the additional packages to bring along while creating the virtual environment:

 <span class='terminal'>conda create \-n ossl_py38a python=3.8 matplotlib numpy pandas scikit-learn</span>